|Go to verse:|

 |1Sa 13:13||- (top)|

 “and went from Gilgal to Gibeah of Benjamin.”
 Samuel left Gilgal and the Jordan River Valley and traveled westward into the hill country of the tribe of Benjamin.
-Samuel was apparently not afraid of the Philistine presence in the central hill country.(top)
+Samuel was apparently not afraid of the Philistine presence in the central hill country that Saul seemed to be so concerned about.

 “stayed in Geba of Benjamin.”
 So between 1 Samuel 13:15 and 13:16, Saul and his men must have moved up from Gilgal by the Jordan River to Geba in the central hill country of Benjamin.